Indeed, nothing is to be preferred to the work of God. (Rule of St. Benedict 43:3)

-The phrase “monastic” means living according to the Rule of St. Benedict, in a monastery, under the guidance of a prioress, abbess, or abbot (for monks).
+The phrase “monastic” means living according to the Rule of St. Benedict, dosage in a monastery, approved under the guidance of a prioress, abbess, or abbot (for monks).
 The monastic life involves living the ordinary life in seeking God.

 Benedictine spirituality is founded is silence, solitude, holy reading and prayer.
 Our Horarium or daily schedule begins with Vigils at 4:30 am.
 We celebrate Mass daily and meet seven times a day to pray the Divine Office as structured by the Rule of St. Benedict.
 All 150 Psalms are chanted in English, in the course of two weeks, which include scripture texts, canticles and hymns directed by the Benedictine tradition.